caseywatts/caseywatts.github.io/book/_chapters/chapter1.md

 ![downward spiral 2](assets/downward%20spiral%202.png)
 *A downward spiral.
 Negative thoughts leading to negative feelings leading back to more negative thoughts.*

-For example, that time when I stepped in a puddle on my way to a Meetup event.
+For example, that time when I stepped in a puddle on my way to a meet-up event.
 That made my already-bad mood even worse.
 I heard myself automatically think something like "I am stupid," and that kicked off a downward spiral for me.

 A downward spiral like this is not usually so useful.
 It manages to both make you feel worse AND distract you from focusing on things that are important.
 We generally want to avoid downward spirals.